 To get a better understanding of debt financing, let’s take a look at the following scenario.

 Sarah’s pet store sells supplies, food, equipment and accessories.
-Business has been steady since she opened five years ago, but for the past year it’s been booming.
+Business has been steady since she opened five years ago, but it’s really taken off in the last few months.
 Lately she’s been thinking about opening another location to expand her business, which would allow her to meet demand and reach more customers.

 Sarah has strong cash flow and money saved up to make an investment in her new location, but she estimates she’ll need at least $60,000 to cover basic costs to get it up and running.
 She decides to go to her bank for a cash-secured business loan.
 It works out to a five-year, lump-sum loan of $50,000 with a 6.2% fixed interest rate.